harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

       conda create --name new_env
       ```

       and instead of "new_env", name it something else that's more descriptive.
+Also, at end of this guide, I include a bonus section to help you create an environment that I use for development.

    5. Check that jupyter notebook works.